SanCrystal/Tru-Elect/README.md

 - Restrict registered voters from voting multiple times for different candidates in the same category.
 - Check to prevent users from voting for a candidate that doesn't exist for that category.
 - Ability for registered voters to view history of past elections.
-- Ability for the chairman to view the election queue.
+- Ability for the election committee head to view the election queue.
-- Restrict the start and end of a voting session to only the chairman.
+- Restrict the start and end of a voting session to only the election committee head.
 - Ability to compile votes for different election categories.
-- Ability for the chairman and electors to make the election results public.
+- Ability for the election committee head and electors to make the election results public.
 - Restrict the ability of the voters to view the election results until it is made public.

-`Remove Chairman`
+`Remove Election committee head`
-- Ability to change the current chairman based on a consensus of above 75% vote from the board of electors.
+- Ability to change the current election committee head based on a consensus of above 75% vote from the board of electors.

 `Security`
-- Ability for the chairman to pause and unpause the contract for security reasons.
+- Ability for the election committee head to pause and unpause the contract for security reasons.
 - If there's a vulnerability or a security breach, the contract functionality can be paused so the vulnerability can't be abused until the problem has been resolved.

 `Test Coverage`